camunda/camunda/zeebe/docs/generalized_distribution.md

 The diagram shows the flow of commands and events.
 What it doesn't highlight is the record that belongs to these.

 The `CommandDistributionRecord` is relatively simple.
-It contains 6 properties which are required to distribute a command successfully.
+It contains the following properties:

 #### Partition id